 The Shōjo Manga was drawn and written by Fujio Akatsuka (yes, THAT Fujio Akatsuka), and published by Shueisha in Ribon magazine with a run from July 1962 to September 1965 culminating in three volumes.

 The initial Anime adaptation had a run between January 6th, 1969 and October 26th, 1970, totaling 94 episodes.
-Directed by Hiroshi Ikeda for Toei Animation, the series aired on what is now TV Asahi (known then as NET) and was rerun in later decades on Nippon TV and TV Tokyo.
-The anime was remade twice, once in 1988 with 61 episodes directed by Hiroki Shibata and again produced by Toei Animation and airing on Fuji TV.
+Directed by Hiroshi Ikeda for Toei Animation, the series aired on NET (now TV Asahi) and was rerun in later decades on Nippon TV and TV Tokyo.
+The anime was remade twice, once in 1988 with 61 episodes directed by Hiroki Shibata (who would later work on Sailor Moon) and again produced by Toei Animation and airing on Fuji TV.
 The second remake ran from 1998 to 1999, with Hiroki Shibata returning to work on the project for Toei Animation and the series again airing on Fuji TV.

 A live-action movie was released on 1st September 2012 to celebrate the manga's 50th birthday.
 In the movie, Akko-chan attempts to save a company which is about to be sold by using her transformation abilities.
 She also falls in love as a 22-year-old college student.note